 32:08 That’s what I wanted to do for the rest of my life.
 And the model requires a bit of a financial commitment.
 I wasn’t sure.
 So I cold called Pepsi.
 So back to sales skills.
 I cold called PepsiCo and I’m sure it was kind of crazy cause I found one of their internal recruiters, which I didn’t know existed.
 So now that we’re in this business, y’all can all laugh at me about that.
 But I didn’t know something like that actually existed.
 But somehow I found this guy and said, hey, I’m not sure there is anything.
 I’m not sure I want.
 So I was really super careful.
 And the next thing I know Irene Rosenfeld’s office called me and I was on an assignment and consulting and I thought it was a joke cause I mean come on like why in the world is she calling me?

-32:45 I was like a mid level manager and sure not that it was Irene Rosenfeld.
+32:45 I was a mid level manager at the time and I wasn’t sure why Irene Rosenfeld would call me.
 And she went on to be the CEO of Kraft Mondelez.
 And so she’s had an amazing career in is a remarkable leader.
 But the fact that she called me and wanted to see me, I was like, oh well this is interesting.
 So I went in and spent an hour and a half in her office having a conversation.
-Now I rang, wouldn’t mind me telling this story.
+Now Irene wouldn’t mind me telling this story.
 She’s maybe 5’2″, but I wouldn’t want to meet her in a dark alley cause she’s fierce.
 I mean she could take me and most of you.
 She’s a tough lady and she carried herself as a tough lady.
 So I was a little intimidated.
 But we’re having this conversation.
-I can see the fire, which were in Dallas and I was thinking, why do you have the fire on?
+I can see the fire, which we’re in Dallas and I was thinking, why do you have the fire on?

 33:24 But she asked me a question that has changed my life.
 She said, what job do you want?
 And she’s the president and CEO of this company.
 I’m a mid-level manager, I’ve spent an hour and a half talking to her and her capstone question was what job do you want?
 And instead of having a moment of panic because I didn’t know their whole structure cause she, you know, she wanted to know what would get you to come here.
 I answered in a different way.